LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 {...}
 ```

-When you know at compile time exactly how many sequences you will be merging, choosing between the first two operators really is a matter of your preferred style: either provide them as a `params` array or chain the operators together.
+As the number of sources being merged goes up, the operators that take collections have an advantage over the first overload.
+(I.e., `s1.Merge(s2).Merge(s3)` performs slightly less well than `Observable.Merge(new[] { s1, s2, s3 })`, or the equivalent `Observable.Merge(s1, s2, s3)`.)
+However, for just three or four, the differences are small, so in practice you can choose between the first two overloads as a matter of your preferred style.
+(If you're merging 100 sources or more the differences are more pronounced, but by that stage, the you probably wouldn't want to use the chained call style anyway.)
 The third and fourth overloads allow to you merge sequences that can be evaluated lazily at run time.

-That last `Merge` overload that takes a sequence of sequences is particularly interesting, because it makes it possible for the set of sources being merged to grow over time.
-With that last overload, `Merge` will remain subscribed to `sources` for as long as your code remains subscribed to the `IObservable<T>` that `Merge` returns.
+That last `Merge` overload that takes a sequence of sequences is particularly interesting, because it makes it possible for the set of sources being merged to grow over time. `Merge` will remain subscribed to `sources` for as long as your code remains subscribed to the `IObservable<T>` that `Merge` returns.
 So if `sources` emits more and more `IObservable<T>`s over time, these will all be included by `Merge`.

 That might sound familiar.
-In the [Transformation chapter](06_Transformation.md), we looked at the [`SelectMany` operator](06_Transformation.md#selectmany), which is able to flatten multiple observable sources back out into a single observable source.
+The [`SelectMany` operator](06_Transformation.md#selectmany), which is able to flatten multiple observable sources back out into a single observable source.
 This is just another illustration of why I've described `SelectMany` as a fundamental operator in Rx: strictly speaking we don't need a lot of the operators that Rx gives us because we could build them using `SelectMany`.
 Here's a simple re-implementation of that last `Merge` overload using `SelectMany`:

 ```cs
 public static IObservable<T> MyMerge<T>(this IObservable<IObservable<T>> sources) =>
     sources.SelectMany(source => source);
 ```

 As well as illustrating that we don't technically need Rx to provide that last `Merge` for us, it's also a good illustration of why it's helpful that it does.
 It's not immediately obvious what this does—why are we passing a lambda that just returns its argument?
 Unless you've seen this before, it can take some thought to work out that `SelectMany` expects us to pass a callback that it invokes for each incoming item, but that our input items are already nested sequences, so we can just return each item directly, and `SelectMany` will then take that and merge everything it produces into its output stream.
 And even if you have internalized `SelectMany` so completely that you know right away that this will just flatten `sources`, you'd still probably find `Observable.Merge(sources)` a more direct expression of intent.
+(Also, since `Merge` is a more specialized operator, Rx is able to provide a very slightly more efficient implementation of it than the `SelectMany` version shown above.)

 If we again reuse the `GetSequences` method, we can see how the `Merge` operator works with a sequence of sequences.